sftcd/happykey/README.md

 good/bad values are provided.
 The [modetest.sh](modetest.sh) script is like [infoaadtest.sh](infoaadtest.sh) but goes through all the modes, with good and bad PSK and PSKID values.
-For both scripts, you can add extra comnand line parameters (e.g. "-b") and those'll be passed on to the encrypt/decrypt calls.
+For both scripts, you can add extra comnand line parameters (e.g. "-c 1,1,1") and those'll be passed on to the key generation and encrypt/decrypt calls.

+The [tvtest.sh](tvtest.sh) script tests all cipheruite options (but not yet modes), against test vectors...

 ## Key generation